 Mitteldorf describes the work of Michael Rose, who bred fruit flies for longevity in order to see what would happen to fertility.
 In theory, if he selected long-lived flies and bred them for longevity, their fertility should decrease, given antagonistic pleiotropy.
 But that’s not what happened; their fertility went up.
 So there seems no reason that nature can’t separate the function of fertility from aging.

-Disposable Soma: Resources, usually in the form of food energy, are always in short supply, so this theory says, so that organisms must allocate these resources to different needs.
-Damage repair at the cellular level is one of those needs and is an important component of aging, since if the body can repair all of its damage, aging will not occur.
+Disposable Soma: Resources, usually in the form of food energy, are always in short supply (so this theory says), so organisms must allocate these resources to different needs.
+Damage repair at the cellular level is one of those needs and is an important component of aging since if the body can repair all of its damage, aging will not occur.
 So if resources are lacking, the organism allocates them preferentially to growth and reproduction, and essentially allows itself to age.

 The striking evidence against this theory is calorie restriction, the most robust life-extending intervention in lab animals.
 When they are literally starving, animals can live 50% longer than normally fed animals.
 If resource scarcity were causing aging, we could expect to see the opposite.
 If you ate more, you would live longer; but that is manifestly not the case.
 Eat more, die younger — and this holds true for virtually every species of organism which has been put to the test.

-Both calorie restriction and exercise are examples of hormesis, in which the application of a stress or toxin causes better health and longer life.
-The organism doesn’t just repair the damage, but becomes stronger and healthier than before.
+Both calorie restriction and exercise are examples of hormesis, in which the application of a stressor or toxin causes better health and longer life.
+The organism doesn’t just repair the damage but becomes stronger and healthier than before.

 Aging is not damage that the body can’t control or that natural selection can’t abolish.
 It isn’t due to lack of resources or pleitropic genes.
 No.